Akash-116/Redplag2/README.md

   * Read about other strategies to detect plagiarism and try to improve our core logic.
 * **Part-2**
   * Add a new feature to create an organization and use organization code to login or signup.
   * Make some changes in styling to make it more attractive.

-# Meet the Team (Needs to be updated) :-
-* Chandrasekhar - 190050031 - Setting up REST-API framework for Django Backend, Firebase framework for Angular Frontend, Implemented login page (both frontend and backend), Implemented all the Guards and Serivces in Angular Frontend.
-* Karthikeya - 190050026 - Plagiarism core-logic implementation and documentation using doxygen.
-* Viswanth - 190050131 - Visualisation for results.
-Implemented the stub-code feature.
-* Akash Reddy - 190050038 - WebPage Styling, Integrating part-1 logic in backend, Upload and Download implementation for Frontend and Backend.
-API endpoints documentation.